SimWalther/calculator/PROTOCOL.md

 close the connection.

 #####What is the syntax of the messages?
 How we generate and parse them?
-We use a XML syntax

-The XML file is genera
+Plain calcul as 4 + 4 * 2

 #####Who closes the connection and when?
-The client close the connection (cmd : Exit)
+The client close the connection (cmd : bye)